Yitzhak Yaakov Rabinovich: Biography

 Rabinovich found it difficult to fund-raise - which was one of the traditional tasks of head of yeshiva.
 That is why in 1913 he refused the offer to become head of Etz Haim Yeshiva in Jerusalem.
-In yeshiva in Ponevezh, which was offering generous scholarships to its students, he had not had the problem of fundraising as the yeshiva had its own founding sponsor.
+In the yeshiva in Ponevezh, which was offering generous scholarships to its students, he had not had the problem of fundraising as the yeshiva had its own founding sponsor.

 Rabinovich is considered progressive in his social and public affairs opinions.
 In 1910 at the rabbinical congress in Saint Petersburg he supported a resolution which demanded rabbis in Russian empire to know the local language of the country.
 In 1912 he has supported the newly established Orthodox party Agudat Israel and was elected to the rabbinical council of the party.

 After lecture of Capital by Karl Marx, Rabinovich turned to further support working class.
 In 1917, at the meeting of Masoret ve-Herut (Orthodox leaders), he proposed a resolution to endorse redistribution of land to peasants.
 However his proposal did not reach enough support to be accepted by the meeting.

-In his teachings and halachic rulings he gained wide support and respect, nevertheless he never published his responsa and novellae.
+Although his teachings and halachic rulings gained wide support and respect, he never published his responsa and novellae.
 Some of them were preserved by his students and in letters his correspondents received.

 In 1915, Rabinovich with his students were forced (by approaching Germans and by Russian policy towards Jews) to flee to Latvia and then to Ukraine.
-After the end of World War I, in 1919 he returned to Ponevezh, but due to Bolshevik's ruling in the town, he was unable to teach nor to re-establish his yeshiva.
+After the end of World War I, in 1919, he returned to Ponevezh, but due to Bolsheviks ruling the town, he was unable to teach nor to re-establish his yeshiva.

-Soon after that, that is on Friday 21 Adar I 5679 (that is: 21 February 1919), he died of typhus.
+Soon after that, on Friday, 21 Adar I, 5679 (21 February, 1919), he died of typhus.